tedee-com/tedee-api-doc/docs/source/howtos/begin-integration.rst

 * general description of your application
 * scenarios in which your application will be used
 * operations that will be performed in the Tedee API by your application
+* scopes that will be requested by your application during the authorization process (`list of available scopes <../authentication.html#list-of-scopes>`_)
 * which authorization flow you want to use in your application
 * the redirect URI of your application, where authentication responses are sent and received by your application
 * e-mail address of the person responsible for integration